Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Experiments

-\subsubsection{Evaluation on ISIC-2016 Dataset}
+\subsubsection{Evaluation on ISIC-2016 dataset}

-We compare our method with existing approaches on ISIC-2016 dataset.
-Table \ref{t1} shows the performance of reference models and our work in skin lesion segmentation task.
-Our model outperforms existing approaches in almost all evaluation metrics.
+Table \ref{t1} shows the performance of reference models and our work in the skin lesion segmentation task on the ISIC-2016 dataset.
+Compared to other segmentation approaches, our model outperforms existing approaches in almost all evaluation metrics.
 Specifically, the proposed method reaches an overall JA of $87.1\%$ and DI of $92.6\%$.
-In comparison with the results of top five teams of the challenge, the proposed architecture achieves JA increases of $2.8\%$ than best result of the competition ($84.3\%$).
-Also, we compared the proposed algorithm with other state-of-the-art methods on testing set.
+In comparison with the results of the top five teams of the challenge, the proposed architecture achieves JA increases of $2.8\%$ than the best result of the competition ($84.3\%$).
+Also, we compare the proposed algorithm with other state-of-the-art methods on the testing set.
 Our approach also obtains improvement among these methods to some extent.
-Compared with the classical FCN \cite{r20}, our method improves JA by $5.8\%$.
-And when compared with the recently published works \cite{r18} (training and integration by category-wise), \cite{r17}, our model has improved performance by $1.2\%$ and $2.2\%$ on metric JA, respectively.
+Compared with the classical FCN \citep{long2015fully}, our method improves JA by $5.8\%$.
+And when compared with the recently published works \citep{bi2019step}, \citep{xie2020skin} and \citep{IbtehazRahman2020}, our model has also shown the obvious advantages with $1.2\%$, $1.3\%$, and $2.2\%$ enhancement on metric JA, respectively.

-\subsubsection{Evaluation on ISIC-2017 Dataset}
+\subsubsection{Evaluation on ISIC-2017 dataset}

-Table \ref{t2} compares the related metrics of reference models and our work in ISIC-2017 segmentation task.
+Table \ref{t2} compares the related metrics of reference models and our work in the ISIC-2017 segmentation task.
 As shown in the table, we can find that the proposed method has the highest DI of $87.8\%$ and the best JA of $80.3\%$ than other methods.
-In comparison with the results of classical U-net \cite{r19}, our work exceeds it $6.2\%$ on metric JA, and has a $3.8\%$ improvement than the best result of the competition ($76.5\%$).
-Similarly, our work has considerable margin in terms of both JA and DI compared with some recently published methods \cite{r34} (based on GANs), \cite{r35} (based on multi-task learning), which obtains $1.8\%$ and $1.6\%$ gains of JA respectively.
-Overall, the above results suggest that our method can effectively extract context information of images for skin lesion segmentation.
+In comparison with the results of classical U-Net, our work exceeds it $6.2\%$ on metric JA, and has a $3.8\%$ improvement than the best result of the competition ($76.5\%$).
+Similarly, our work has considerable margin in terms of both JA and DI compared with some recently published methods, \cite{lei2020skin} (based on GANs) and \cite{chen2018multi} (based on multi-task learning), which obtains $3.2\%$ and $1.6\%$ gains of JA respectively.
+Overall, the above results suggest that our method can effectively extract the context of images and improve the capacity of feature representation.